-Understand your business better: know who your best customers are, who is about to slip away, and better identify opportunities for growth.
+Understand your business better: know who your best customers are, who is about to slip away, and better identify growth opportunities.

 Improve customer loyalty: identify your loyal and best customers, and continue to grow these relationships.
 Identify your repeat customers – these customers have the potential to turn into loyal customers.
 Ensure their experience with your store is positive and memorable, then following up with timely emails and promotions will grow your relationship and encourage them to shop again.

 Improve your email marketing: send targeted emails to specific segments and get better results.
 Customers are more likely to engage with targeted emails, increasing open rates and click-through rates, and resulting in decreased negative reactions to your emails; this, in turn, increases conversion.

 Minimize marketing costs and improve ROI: identify valuable customers and focus their marketing efforts.
 Un-targeted marketing campaigns can be costly and ineffective.
 Identifying key customer segments and using their data to create relevant and targeted campaigns will reduce costs and increase conversion.

 Your customer segments are calculated using RFM analysis.
 RFM is made up of 3 important parts:

 Recency - when the customer last made a purchase